harshit206/EDA-House-Price/Readme.md

 ## Heatmaps
 If we are analyzing a dataset for a descriptive purpose or for fitting a model like linear regression, we would be interested in knowing how different numerical variables in a dataset correlate with each other.
 In addition, we would be especially interested in knowing the correlation of different variables with the target variable under study.
 Heatmap can provide a color-coded summarised view of all the correlations between variables.

 ![Heatmap](https://github.com/harshit206/EDA-House-Price/blob/main/plots/heatmap.png)

 Let’s say, we are interested in fitting a linear regression model to understand how the house sale price of a house is related to other features and also check if the issue of multicollinearity exists among the predictive variables.
+Using a heatmap, we can estimate that the ground living area of a house has a strong correlation to its sale price.
+As for the issues of multicollinearity, it can be observed that the number of cars that can fit in a garage is strongly correlated to the garage area, which makes sense.
+Hence, we have identified an example of multicollinearity here.